 - Pick a major that you will find interesting and enjoy studying.

-- Have a career ‘plan B’: every pre-health student should have a back-up plan; pick a major that can provide acceptable career options.
+- Have a career ‘plan B’: every pre-health student should have an alternate career path in mind; pick a major that can provide acceptable career options.

 If your major meets these 2 criteria, you’ve probably picked the right major.